etetoolkit/ete/doc/tutorial/tutorial_phylogeny.rst

 first 3 letters of the gene tree leaf names) (see :ref:`sec:using-taxonomic-data`).

-As a result, the **reconcile()** method will label the original gene tree nodes as duplication or speciation, will return the list of inferred events, and will return a new **reconcilied tree**, in which inferred gene losses are present and labeled.
+As a result, the :func:`PhyloNode.reconcile` method will label the original gene tree nodes as duplication or speciation, will return the list of inferred events, and will return a new **reconcilied tree**, in which inferred gene losses are present and labeled.

 Visualization of phylogenetic trees